hyz-courses/CISC3023-Machine-Learning/Final_Project/README.md

 All the required packages are listed in [requirements.txt](./requirements.txt).

-2. If you are opening from Moodle's submission zip, you can ignore this step.
-However, if you are opening from github, you need to download the models from Google Drive since they are too large to be uploaded to github: https://drive.google.com/drive/folders/1v_wMipy_cq6g4gG5CH8lL3B7zYcoTo04?usp=sharing

-Moreover, you need to move all the `.sav` files into the `models` folder, which sould be at the same level as `main.ipynb`.

-3. To view and run code, open jupyter notebook and view [main.ipynb](./main.ipynb).
+2. To view and run code, open jupyter notebook and view [main.ipynb](./main.ipynb).
 You could also view the PDF version of the code at [code_preview.pdf](./code_preview.pdf), or the HTML version at [code_preview.html](./code_preview.html).

+> P.S.: The trained models are also available from Google Drive: https://drive.google.com/drive/folders/1v_wMipy_cq6g4gG5CH8lL3B7zYcoTo04?usp=sharing All the models need to be moved to `.sav` files into the `models` folder, which sould be at the same level as `main.ipynb`.